IvayloBenchev20/Softuni-Fundamentals-with-C-sharp/README.md

 # Softuni-Fundamentals-with-C-sharp
-All exercises from Fundamentals with C# module
+All exercises from Fundamentals with C# module.